Interactive Components

 $control->getComponent("cartControl-someForm")->render();

-Components, like presenters, pass several useful variables to templates automatically:
+Components, like presenters, automatically pass several useful variables to templates:

-• $basePath is an absolute URL path to root dir (for example /CD-collection)
+• $basePath is the absolute URL path to the root directory (e.g., /eshop)

-• $baseUrl is an absolute URL to root dir (for example http://localhost/CD-collection)
+• $baseUrl is the absolute URL to the root directory (e.g., http://localhost/eshop)

 • $user is an object representing the user